RONDO COMMEMORATIVE PLAZA

 Location Saint Paul, Minnesota

-Client Rondo Avenue Inc.
+Client + Project Committee Rondo Avenue Inc.

 Team TEN x TEN, 4RM+ULA, Roger Cummings, Seitu Ken Jones